FrejaXu/FrejaXu.github.io/_pages/about.md

 - Sep 2024, Excited to start my own project at [CogTlab](https://cogtlab.stanford.edu/) led by Prof. Feng Vankee Lin at Stanford University, supported by Säätiöiden Post Doc -pooli from the Finnish Cultural Foundation

 **Stay tuned!😀**
+- September 2026, 🎤 Happy to give a talk at the Joint ESCoP-CoPM Meeting 2026 in beautiful Hangzhou, China, and share some of our recent work. 👉 Check out the code and related materials on [OSF](https://osf.io/tu7w3/).
 - May 2026, 🪧 Presenting our recent EEG decoding work at the Vision Sciences Society Annual Meeting in 🏖️ St. Pete Beach, Florida. 👉 [Check the poster](/assets/posters/VSS_26_XU_260511.pdf).
 - March 2026, 🎤 Had the pleasure of giving a talk at the [Learning and Plasticity Meeting 2026](https://lapmeeting.fi/) in the beautiful snowy Äkäslompolo, Lapland.
 I presented our recent work on how perceptual grouping shapes neural representations in visual working memory in a symposium on computational approaches to learning, organized by Prof. Susanne Jaeggi, and really enjoyed meeting many inspiring researchers.
 - February 2026, 🏅 Honored to receive the [Seal of Excellence](https://marie-sklodowska-curie-actions.ec.europa.eu/funding/seal-of-excellence) from the Marie Skłodowska-Curie Actions Postdoctoral Fellowship under the European Commission.